-46. The Commissioner can require only information that the Commissioner considers necessary or relevant for any purpose relating to:

-- the administration or enforcement of an Inland Revenue Act; or - the administration or enforcement of any matter arising from, or connected with, a function lawfully conferred on the Commissioner.14 - 47.
-This criterion is concerned only with whether the Commissioner considers it necessary or relevant, not whether objectively it is necessary or relevant.15 - 48.
-The Commissioner considers that, in line with his duties (especially his duty to protect the integrity of the tax system), any information demand should be: - reasonably required in the circumstances of the case; and - reasonable in relation to the quantity of information sought and the timeframe for providing that information. - 49.
-In determining whether the information is necessary or relevant and the information demand is reasonable, Inland Revenue officers will generally consider: - the reason the information is needed and how it relates to the Commissioner's functions: - what information is actually needed and the appropriate timeframe for providing that information given the complexity of what is sought; - whether the collection will deliver the required outcomes and the implications of not collecting the information; and - what alternatives (if any) exist, including, whether the information is accessible from other internal, government or public sources in a form the Commissioner can readily use.
+- 47. The Commissioner can require only information that the Commissioner considers necessary or relevant for any purpose relating to: - the administration or enforcement of an Inland Revenue Act; or - the administration or enforcement of any matter arising from, or connected with, a function lawfully conferred on the Commissioner. - 48.
+This criterion is concerned only with whether the Commissioner considers it necessary or relevant. - 49.
+The Commissioner considers that, in line with his duties (especially his duty to protect the integrity of the tax system), any information demand should be: - reasonably required in the circumstances of the case; and - reasonable in relation to the quantity of information sought and the timeframe for providing that information. - 50.
+In determining whether the information is necessary or relevant and the information demand is reasonable Inland Revenue officers will generally consider: